An Overview of the RAIL Performance Model

 While getting your initial page load time down is essential to reducing bounce rates, that's only half of the battle.
 Users spend far more time waiting for responses to inputs, so if you want visitors to stick around, then your website must be consistently fast.
 The RAIL model takes into account all possible user actions to ensure every aspect of a page is up to speed.

 RAIL is an acronym for "Response, Animation, Idle and Load."
-The model categorizes user interactions under these four domains.
+These four areas of performance are the key components that make up the RAIL model, and they are used to help developers optimize the performance of their web applications.
 Users have different expectations whenever they tap, click on or scroll over your various page elements.
 Therefore, the RAIL model measures each user interaction with different context-specific goals in mind.

-- Animation speed applies to any visual animations you have on the page as well as user scrolling and dragging.
-The ideal goal is 60 FPS, or one frame every 16 ms.
+Animation speed applies to any visual animations you have on the page as well as user scrolling and dragging.
+The ideal goal is one frame every 10 ms or less.

 Web users shifting perceptions of time